 Mediation is a rapidly growing field that is changing the face of the divorce and custody process for transitioning couples and families.
-In the litigation process, the road to change is a lengthy and complicated framework, whereas mediation gently fast tracks you through the process aiding you to work together outside of the traditional court system.
+In a traditional litigation process, the road to change is a lengthy and complicated framework where all life-changing decisions are outsourced to a court judge.
+Mediation gently fast tracks you through the process aiding you to make the decisions together outside of the traditional court system.
+Successful mediation facilitates quicker healing and more successful co-parenting as well as having significantly less financial impact.

-At The Center For Change At Kennett Square, we as a team of clinical therapists, mediators, and attorneys, help you move through this process with a group of professionals that work together to help minimize the impact of this challenging time.
+The mediation team at The Center for Change at Kennett Square helps you move through this process with a group of professionals that work together to help minimize the impact of this life-altering transition.

 Jane Murphy Donze

 Jane Murphy Donze is a practicing attorney with 25+ years of experience firmly rooted in family law.
 Having handled countless family law cases, Ms. Donze is fully versed in the mediation process.
 She believes mediation can be a better option for many clients due to its advantages over traditional divorce litigation.

 Ms. Donze is a graduate of Boston University and the Widener University School of Law.
 She and her husband George are a husband-and-wife team of lawyers at Donze & Donze, which has offices in Kennett Square and in Media, Pennsylvania.
 A mother of two, she and George reside in Kennett Square with their two sons.

 Philosophy on mediation

 After handling hundreds of divorces, including property disputes, spousal support, and custody battles, I have seen the emotional and financial strain that traditional divorce proceedings can inflict on families.
 Conversely, because mediation happens outside the court system, it affords clients more control, quicker resolution, and significant cost-savings.

 Jane is a firm believer in mediation as a tool to help families heal more quickly, co-parent more successfully and save significant financial resources — further reducing the stress of divorce.
 It is always gratifying to see families emerge stronger, healthier, and better positioned to begin their next chapter on a more positive footing as a result of mediation.